 Game Breaker: The likely reason that the Apocalypse Weekend expansion does not have a multiplayer component is that the new melee weapons are so much more effective than, well, every other weapon in the game.

-Good Bad Bugs: There are several - lighting yourself on fire makes the instant-death fire harmless, dogs propel you skyhigh, and one well-aimed rocket lets you skip the "Confess your sins" and "Uncle Dave's birthday" chores.
+Good Bad Bugs: There are several - lighting yourself on fire makes the instant-death fire harmless, dogs can float up ladders to get to you and propel you skyhigh, and one well-aimed rocket lets you skip the "Confess your sins" and "Uncle Dave's birthday" chores.

 You can prevent the Parents for Decency from storming the RWS HQ after you collect your paycheck just by dropping a grenade in the path of the one guy who rallies them all up to go forth and kill you and the RWS guys.
 When the in-game cutscene plays, he sets it off and dies, and the rest just stay there.
 It won't prevent some scripted protesters from showing up to attack if you try to exit out the front door, but it does mean you won't get shot in the face the instant you regain control of yourself and have much fewer people to fight off.

 And you can trade him a signed Gary Coleman book for a Krotchy doll to skip the entire sequence.
 Or just buy it off of him (any amount of cash seems to do, but he'll take all the money you're carrying).